TiagoJanela/ML-for-compound-potency-prediction/README.md

 (9) Folders:

 	- dataset: stores the compound potency dataset used in this analysis
-		dataset_analysis: Jupyter notebook for the dataset alnalysis
+		- dataset_analysis: Jupyter notebook for the dataset analysis

 	- ccr_results : stores the CCR algorithm results